Headlines Feb 2017

 Cultural competence program a success

-Congratulations to Dr Basia Diug and Evie Kendal together with their cross-faculty team Dr Nadine Normand-Marconnet (Arts), Assoc/Prof Kevin Tant (Business and Economics), Dr Nicky Jacobs (Education), Dr Sarah MacDonald (Arts) for the success of their interfaculty transformation grant project entitled, “Cultural competence program for local and international students going on placement and studying locally and abroad.”
+Congratulations to Dr Basia Diug and Evie Kendal together with their cross-faculty team Dr Nadine Normand-Marconnet (Arts), A/Prof Kevin Tant (Business and Economics), Dr Nicky Jacobs (Education), Dr Sarah MacDonald (Arts) for the success of their interfaculty transformation grant project, 'Cultural competence program for local and international students going on placement and studying locally and abroad'.
 This project has been awarded $50,000 from the Monash Education Academy and is focused on increasing the cultural competence of Monash students engaged with external learning opportunities, such as placements and internships.

 First Advanced Aviation Medicine course runs in Doha